 Committees and Work Groups

 The Department of Health and Human Services and the Division of Medical Assistance are committed to working with beneficiaries, caregivers, providers, associations and other stakeholders to improve health care in North Carolina.
-Below is information for several of the committees and work groups engaged in this collaborative process.
+Below is information for committees and work groups engaged in this collaborative process.
+Click on a group title for more information.

 Federal law requires that state Medicaid agencies have a Medical Care Advisory Committee (MCAC).
 MCAC members advise NC Medical Assistance on health and medical care services that may be covered by the NC Medicaid program.
 This includes current policy revisions and accessing services.
 The MCAC is advisory and does not set policy.
 Meetings are open to the public.